Skip to main content

 Environmental toxins contribute to cognitive decline through heavy metals (lead, mercury), mold mycotoxins, and air pollution.
 PM2.5 (fine particulate air pollution) is linked to faster cognitive aging in cohort studies.
 Older Philadelphia housing stock with lead paint is one local risk factor we screen for.

 The link between gut health and Alzheimer's runs through the gut-brain axis.
 A leaky gut barrier raises systemic inflammation and lipopolysaccharides, which can cross into the brain.
-Some studies suggest gut microbiome shifts precede Alzheimer's diagnosis by years.
+Some studies suggest gut microbiome changes precede Alzheimer's diagnosis by years.

 Ketones can fuel a struggling brain when glucose metabolism is impaired.
 Insulin-resistant neurons still take up beta-hydroxybutyrate effectively.
 This is the rationale behind ketogenic strategies and MCT oil in early Alzheimer's, though large trials are still pending.